Babiole (1811 ship): Career

 Next, Babiole captured the British schooner London Packet, Richard Holman, master, which had been sailing from Palermo to London with a load of oil, macaron, and anchovies described as low in value in French logs.
 Babiole plundered London Packet and then released her.
-She carried two guns and a 10-man crew.)
-Roux had the prisoners of Gallant Schemer and Vigilant transferred on London Packet and released her as a cartel; she arrived at Milford in December 1814.
+She carried two guns and a 10-man crew.
+Roux transferred the prisoners of Gallant Schemer and Vigilant to London Packet and released her as a cartel; she arrived at Milford in December 1814.